roc-streaming/roc-toolkit/docs/sphinx/development/continuous_integration.rst

 Run Android tests locally
 -------------------------

 CI steps for Android use emulator to run tests.
-You can do roughtly the same locally using ``android_emu.sh`` script:
+You can do roughly the same locally using ``android_emu.sh`` script:

 .. code::